Sage/ez-streams/README.md

 	cb(null, n % 2);
 }).map(function(cb, n) {
 	cb(null, n % 4 === 1 ?
 1 / n : -1 / n);
-}).reduce(function(err, result)) {
+}).reduce(function(err, result) {
 	console.log("pi~=" + 4 * result);
 }, function(cb, res, val) {
 	cb(null, res + val);
-}, 0));
+}, 0);
 ```

 Every step of the chain, except the last one, returns a new reader stream.
 The first stream produces all integers up to 9999.
 The second one, which is returned by the `filter` call produces only odd integers.
 The third one, returned by the `map` call returns the alternating fractions.
-The last step combines alternating fractions to produce the final result.
+The `reduce` step at the end combines alternating fractions to produce the final result.

 Also note that the `reduce` function takes a continuation callback as first parameter while the other functions don't.
 This is because the other functions (`filter`, `map`) return another stream immediately, while `reduce` pulls all the values from the stream it is applied to and combines them to produce a result.
 So `reduce` can only produce its result once all the operations have completed, and it does so by returning its result through a continuation callback.